infermedica/python-api/README.md

 `MethodNotAvailableInAPIVersion` is raised if one try to use method from different API version.

-`InvalidSearchFilter` is raised when wrong filters are applied to the `search` API call.
+`InvalidSearchConceptType` is raised when wrong filters are applied to the `search` API call.

 ## Examples